-- Exhibitors are responsible for having read State and County Fair Regulations and Animal Health Regulations as printed in the front of this book. - 2.
-All exhibitors must read and adhere to the Youth Animal Exhibitor Code of Practice as stated on page 12. - All exhibitors are responsible for the general housekeeping and clean-up in their area.
+- Exhibitors are responsible for having read State and County Fair Regulations and Animal Health Regulations as printed in the front of this book. - All exhibitors must read and adhere to the Youth Animal Exhibitor Code of Practice as stated on page 12. - All exhibitors are responsible for the general housekeeping and clean-up in their area.
 Livestock exhibitors must clean up after their animals and dispose of waste in an appropriate manner.
 Please provide your own tools and equipment for clean-up. - 4.
 All breeding sheep must be owned on or before May 31 of exhibit year.
-Market lambs must be owned by May 1, 2022.
-Market lambs will be tagged on May 7, 2022 at the Stoughton Fairgrounds from 9:00 11:00 a.m.
-Exhibitors may tag up to 10 lambs at \$2.00 per head.
-Market lambs must have attached scrapie tags by May 7, 2022. - 5.
-Exhibitors are limited to not more than 11 animals from all breed lots (including market and feeder lambs). - All purebred sheep must have breeder's and association tags (for the breeds that have them) in the ear.
+Market lambs must be owned by May 1, 2023.
+Market lambs will be tagged on May 6, 2023 at the Stoughton Fairgrounds from 9:00 11:00 a.m.
+Exhibitors may tag up to 10 lambs.
+Market lambs must have attached scrapie tags by May 7, 2023. - Exhibitors are limited to not more than 11 animals from all breed lots (including market and feeder lambs). - All purebred sheep must have breeder's and association tags (for the breeds that have them) in the ear.
 The superintendent will check papers on Wednesday.
 Mouth must be right with papers. - 7.
 Pens will be assigned by the superintendents. - Management health suggestion (not mandatory): Exhibitors are encouraged to vaccinate their exhibits for contagious sheep diseases.
 Check with your 4-H leader, FFA advisor, local veterinarian or Dane County UW-Extension Office for information.
 All sheep MUST have scrapie tags in order to exhibit, including Market Lambs. - 9.
 No muzzles on sheep. - 10.
-No icing, drenching or toweling of market lambs. - 11.
+NEW THIS YEAR No belly wool is permitted. - 11.
+No icing, drenching or toweling of market lambs. - 12.
 No blankets or sweaters may be worn at weigh-in.
 All sheep will be checked for lamb fungus.
 Any sheep showing signs of lamb fungus will not be allowed to exhibit and must be removed from the Fairgrounds.
-An on-grounds vet will check to determine if an animal may stay or must be removed. - 12.
-All sheep exhibitors (breeding and market) must meet YQCA requirements.
-Youth must complete a training program each year by either attending an in-person session or completing an online course.
-Visit https://fyi.uwex.edu/dane4hyouth/4-h-projects/livestock/ for more information.
-Exhibitors must also attend one additional sheep educational qualifying meeting.
-A copy of the sheep education requirement form must be on file with the Extension Office by June 15.
-Youth must upload YQCA and Education Requirement Forms online.
-No mailed forms will be accepted.
-Exhibitors who have not met these requirements will be ineligible to exhibit sheep projects at the Fair.
+An on-grounds vet will check to determine if an animal may stay or must be removed.